TheLinuxITGuy/Turtle-Dragonflight/README.md

 - Move things with __CTRL + SHIFT__

 ## 🐞 Known issues
-- Long mob names show behind the level on the TargetUnitFrame.
 - Stealth/Stance bars work, they are just invisible.
 - The zzz doesn't go away until zone change when under a tent.
 ## 🌟 Grateful to All Contributors